immich-app/immich/docs/docs/administration/backup-and-restore.md

 </Tabs>

 :::danger
-Do not touch the files inside these folders under any circumstances except taking a backup, changing or removing an asset can cause untracked and missing files.
+Do not touch the files inside these folders under any circumstances except taking a backup.
+Changing or removing an asset can cause untracked and missing files.
 You can think of it as App-Which-Must-Not-Be-Named, the only access to viewing, changing and deleting assets is only through the mobile or browser interface.
 :::